Coolapk-Code9527/Rin-Blog/README.md

 18. Enhanced article card design with consistent height, elegant visual style and improved accessibility
 19. Smart tag coloring system that automatically assigns visually distinct colors to different tags
 20. Rich content metadata with helpful indicators for article freshness, status, and importance
+21. Mobile-optimized UI with compact design and adaptive elements
-21. For more features, please refer to https://xeu.life
+22. For more features, please refer to https://xeu.life

 # User Interface
 - **Responsive Navigation**: Adapts seamlessly to different screen sizes with optimized layouts for desktop, tablet, and mobile devices